-My research interests center on the geospatial analysis of land use/cover change, agricultural intensification, landscape ecology, and urbanization.
-I use an array of geospatial and statistical approaches, particularly Geographic Information Systems (GIS), remote sensing, and spatial statistics.
+My research interests center on the geospatial analysis of land use/cover change, agricultural sustainability, ecosystem services, and urbanization.
+I use geospatial technology, particularly Geographic Information Systems (GIS) and remote sensing, as well as mathematical and statistical tools.

 - Lin M. and Q. Huang.
 2019.
 Exploring the relationship between agricultural intensification and changes in cropland areas in the US.
 Agriculture, Ecosystems & Environment 274: 30-40.